php-dev-br/laravel-doc-pt-br/filesystem.md

 #### Composer Packages

-Before using the SFTP or S3 drivers, you will need to install the appropriate package via Composer:
+Before using the SFTP, S3, or Rackspace drivers, you will need to install the appropriate package via Composer:

 - SFTP: `league/flysystem-sftp ~1.0`
 - Amazon S3: `league/flysystem-aws-s3-v3 ~1.0`
+- Rackspace: `league/flysystem-rackspace ~1.0`

 An absolute must for performance is to use a cached adapter.
 You will need an additional package for this: